ayomidefagboyo/load-shedding/README.md

 # load-shedding
-load shedding  project using arduino mega using c ++
+load shedding in commercial building using arduino mega using c ++